Abasse sits behind his schooldesk with a textbook open.

 Home > What we do > Education

-The chance to learn can change a child’s life
+Education can change a child’s life

-We work with governments, communities and parents to enable every child to access a quality education.
+• We work with governments, communities and parents to enable every child access to a quality education.

-Every year we help millions of children get an education – for example by providing textbooks and classroom kits, or by setting up child-friendly spaces where children can keep learning, even during a conflict or natural disaster.
+• We set up child-friendly spaces where children can keep learning, even during a conflict or natural disaster.

 We’re helping children learn